 Try making crochet rope handles for your next bag project!

-I designed the Striped Mini-Backpack to have crochet rope handles.
+I designed the Striped Mini-Backpack & Drawstring Mini-Backpack to have crochet rope handles.
 Claire loves them and says they are much more comfy than other handles.
-Click the photo below to see more photos of them in action!
+Click the photos below to see more photos of them in action!